Can You Use a Leaf Blower To Dry Your Car?

 They usually come with different nozzle attachments for different areas on the dog’s body, but the ones that come with flat nozzles are perfect for drying cars.

-I suggest you check out this Dog Blow Dryer (check the price on Amazon now).
-It’s small, yet powerful enough to safely clean your car.
+I suggest you check out the Dog Blow Dryer above.
+It’s small yet powerful enough to safely clean your car.
 And the most important thing, it’s a much better and safer method than using a leaf blower.

 Conclusion